BendingSpoons/katana-swift/BSP_GUIDELINES.md

 * Managers shouldn't contain state.
 All the pieces of information that functions need to perform their calculations are passed as parameters.
 * Managers might need to use other managers to implement part of their logic.
 We call these subordinate managers dependencies.
 Dependencies should be passed as parameters when initializing the manager.

+When it comes to the naming convention, classes that act as Managers should be named with the `Manager` suffix.
+To make a concrete example, `Login` is not a valid manager's name, while `LoginManager` is.

 <a href="2"></a>
 #### 2. Event Observers